keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 ## Integrate the Lifecycle Toolkit with your applications

-The Keptn Lifecycle Toolkit sits in the scheduler so it can trace all activities of all deployment workloads on the cluster, no matter what tool is used for the deployment.
+The Keptn Lifecycle Toolkit works on top of the default scheduler for the cluster so it can trace all activities of all deployment workloads on the cluster, no matter what tool is used for the deployment.
 This same mechanism allows KLT to inject pre- and post-deployment checks